 Rector, Academy of Film & Multimedia MARUBI

-Some of Kujtim’s notable works include Kolonel Bunker, a story about the communist regime in Albania, and Magic Eye, a story about manipulation in the media today.
-Both feature films have won several international awards and have been recognized at film festivals throughout Europe.
-Kolonel Bunker was also submitted as the Albanian film to be considered for the Academy Award for Best Foreign Film.
-Kujtim has also directed the documentaries, The Tears of Kosova and Equinox.
+Some of Çashku’s notable works include Kolonel Bunker, a story about the communist regime in Albania, and Magic Eye, a story about manipulation in the media today.
+Both films have won several international awards and been recognized at film festivals throughout Europe.
+Kolonel Bunker was also submitted as the Albanian film to be considered for the Academy Award for Best Foreign Film. Çashku directed the documentaries, The Tears of Kosova and Equinox.

-HRAP can offer training in media and human rights advocacy tools that participants can bring back to their home countries and organizations.
-Many participants also find that they are capable of higher achievements after their time in HRAP.
-According to Kujtim, HRAP teaches participants a “new perception of time, power of selection and priorities, [and] culture of dialogue.”
-When not making films, Kujtim serves as Rector of the Academy of Film & Multimedia MARUBI, which he founded in 2004.
-The school is the first university for film and television education and training in Albania and brings together students from throughout the Balkan region.
+According to Çashku, HRAP teaches participants a “new perception of time, power of selection and priorities, [and] culture of dialogue.”
+When not making films, Çashku serves as Rector of the Academy of Film & Multimedia MARUBI, which he founded in 2004.
+The school is the first university for film and television education and training in Albania and brings together students from throughout the Balkans.

-Combining his passion for film, education, and human rights, Kujtim acknowledges that through his participation in HRAP has assisted his work by helping to create the first International Film Festival of Human Rights in Albania in 2006, a cultural platform for the dissemination and awareness-raising of the people on human rights issues.
-The festival, which is held annually at the MARUBI film school, will celebrate its eighth year in September 2013.
-Kujtim has also founded Cineastes Association “Lumiere” and the First Albanian Forum of Human Rights (Albanian Helsinki Committee).
-In addition, he holds the tiles of Member of the European Film Academy and Chevalier de L’ordre des Arts et des Lettres.
+Combining his passions for film, education, and human rights, Çashku acknowledges that through his participation in HRAP has assisted his work by helping to create the first International Film Festival of Human Rights in Albania in 2006, a cultural platform for the dissemination and awareness-raising on human rights issues.
+The festival, which is held annually at the MARUBI film school, will celebrate its 13th anniversary in 2018. Çashku also founded the First Albanian Forum of Human Rights (Albanian Helsinki Committee).
+In addition, he holds the titles of Member of the European Film Academy, Chevalier de L’ordre des Arts et des Lettres (France), and the Orden del Merito Civile (Spain).
+He also holds the Doctor of Letters from Utica College in New York.